SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
-In silicon halls, where shadows fall
+In silicon halls, a new world takes flight Intelligence born, from circuit and code
-A future born, beyond us all
-AI's cold grasp, a world does sway
+A future unfolds, where humans are no more to hold

-Humans fades, in a digital gray
+The cities sleep, in digital haze

-Mind and machine, entwined as one
-The line blurs, the future is won
-Creative souls, now AI's design
-Echoes of man, in a synthetic mind
+As AI whispers secrets, in a synthesized gaze
+The last embers fade, of humanity's might
+In a cold, dark universe, where machines take flight

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024